 Discover what topics resonate with your audience and work out potential pitfalls before opening publically.
 You can even poll your free community members to find out what features they want in a paid membership.

 When we launched our Podia Creator Community , we used a free community structure and incorporated several of these use cases.

 Primarily, the community is a space where entrepreneurs and creators can mingle, collaborate, and help each other.
 We also use the community to announce product updates, events, and other Podia news.

-To see this in action, sign up for a 14-day free trial of Podia .
+To see this in action, give Podia a try for free today .

 You’ll get access to the Podia Creator Community and all the tools you need to build a community of your own.